boltops-tools/terraspace-docs/tfvars/seed.md

 ## Providing Example Values

 You can provide example starter values by providing them in the description.
-Anything after the `IE:` or `Example:` text is used as the starter parameter value.
+Anything after the `IE:` or `Example:` text is used as the starter value.
 Here's an example:

 ```hcl
 variable "cidr_block" {